-By its acceptance, directly or through a nominee, of this Beneficial Interest Certificate, the purchaser will be deemed (a) to have represented to the owner trustee (as defined in the Trust Agreement by and between Wilmington Trust Company, as owner trustee and the holders of Beneficial Interest Certificates from time to time thereunder, dated as of November , 2000 (Hawaii I 125-0 Trust) (the ATrust Agreement@)) and to Enron Corp., as distributor (the ACertificate Distributor@) that it is an accredited investor and is acquiring such Beneficial Interest Certificate for its own account (and not for the account of others) or as a fiduciary or agent for others (which others also must be accredited investors), and (b) to have agreed that any resale or other transfer of this Beneficial Interest Certificate will be made only with the consent of the owner trustee (which may be withheld if the owner trustee determines such transfer may result in more than 45 persons holding securities of the trust or otherwise require registration of the trust under the Investment Company Act), and (i) the owner trustee, on behalf of the Hawaii I 125-0 Trust, or (ii) an accredited investor in a transaction which meets the requirements of Section 4(2) of the Securities Act; provided that the agreement of the purchaser is subject to any requirement of law that the disposition of the purchaser=s property shall at all times be and remain within its control.
+By its acceptance, directly or through a nominee, of this Beneficial Interest Certificate, the purchaser will be deemed (a) to have represented to the owner trustee (as defined in the Second Amended and Restated Trust Agreement by and between Wilmington Trust Company, as owner trustee and the holders of Beneficial Interest Certificates from time to time thereunder, dated as of November 15 17, 2000 (Hawaii I 125-0 Trust) (the ATrust Agreement@)) and to Enron Corp., as distributor (the ACertificate Distributor@) that it is an accredited investor and is acquiring such Beneficial Interest Certificate for its own account (and not for the account of others) or as a fiduciary or agent for others (which others also must be accredited investors), and (b) to have agreed that any resale or other transfer of this Beneficial Interest Certificate will be made only with the consent of the owner trustee (which may be withheld if the owner trustee determines such transfer may result in more than 45 persons holding securities of the trust or otherwise require registration of the trust under the Investment Company Act), and (i) the owner trustee, on behalf of the Hawaii I 125-0 Trust, or (ii) an accredited investor in a transaction which meets the requirements of Section 4(2) of the Securities Act; provided that the agreement of the purchaser is subject to any requirement of law that the disposition of the purchaser=s property shall at all times be and remain within its control.
 Any resale or other transfer of this Beneficial Interest Certificate described in (ii) immediately above requires the submission to the owner trustee of a duly completed investment letter, in the form available from the owner trustee.
 Any resale or other transfer, or attempted resale or other transfer, of this Beneficial Interest Certificate which is not made in compliance with applicable transfer restrictions will not be recognized by the owner trustee.

 By its acceptance, directly or through a nominee, of this Beneficial Interest Certificate, the purchaser will be deemed (a) to have represented to the owner trustee and the Certificate Distributor that it (a) is a U.S. Person, (b) is not an Enron Competitor and (c) is not a Benefit Plan Investor.

 At no time may securities of the trust, including this Beneficial Interest Certificate, be owned beneficially by more than 45 persons unless the owner trustee agrees to such ownership in light of Investment Company Act exemptions.
 Such number of owners may be further limited by the doctrine of integration under the Investment Company Act, to the extent applicable.
 Offers to purchase, and subsequent transfers, will be subject to the foregoing restrictions, and the certificate holder=s ability to resell or otherwise transfer this Beneficial Interest Certificate (or any interest therein) may therefore be limited.
 Any sale or other transfer of this Beneficial Interest Certificate will be subject to the approval of the owner trustee.
 No sale or other transfer of this Beneficial Interest Certificate shall be permitted which would require registration of the trust under the Investment Company Act or registration of this Beneficial Interest Certificate under the Securities Act or result in a violation of any federal or state securities law or regulation.
-In no event may this Beneficial Interest Certificate be held, directly or indirectly, in denomination of less than the minimum denomination set forth in the Trust Agreement.
+In no event may this Beneficial Interest Certificate be held, directly or indirectly, in a denomination of less than the minimum denomination set forth in the Trust Agreement.